-Water levels have been measured bimonthly from June 2011 through April 2013.
+Water levels have been measured bimonthly from April 2011 through April 2014, then in August 2014, and data downloads will occur on the wells equipped with transducers in October 2014.
 Analysis of the water level measurements shows seasonal fluctuations as expected.
 Water levels rise in the winter months (October through March) and decline during the summer (April through September).
 The time-series data indicate, on average, the highest water levels are observed during early March and the lowest are observed in late August.
-The median difference between the highest and lowest observed water levels for all wells in the Upper Dawson is 3.6 feet, over 9 feet in the Lower Dawson, and about 10.5 feet in the Denver.
-The minimum difference between the highest and lowest observed water levels in a given well ranged from about 0.9 ft. in the Denver to about 1.4 Lower Dawson.
-The maximum difference between the highest and lowest observed water levels in a given well ranged from over 9 ft. in the Arapahoe to over 80 ft. in the Laramie-Fox Hills.
+The bi-monthly manual measurements typically have their highest levels in February and their lowest in August.